-Considerations in the case of more than one person being in isolation/quarantine

-As it is possible that more than one person might require isolation/quarantine at the same time, each situation will require consideration and medical consultation.
-In case of students from the same social bubble who have contracted the virus at the same time, sharing isolation space is a possibility, but individual rooms are preferable.
+Considerations in the case of more than one person being in isolation/quarantine from the same social bubble who have contracted the virus at the same time, sharing isolation space is a possibility, but individual rooms are preferable.
 All the measures of hygiene such as bathroom disinfection; protocols for handwashing, cough, sneezing, and check-ins; social distancing when possible; and the use of masks must be followed.